 We’re one of the fastest-growing companies in our region, ranked in the Top 100 pest control companies in the United States.
 So, when you have problems with bark lice or other indoor or outdoor pests, we invite you to contact us online or to call us at 800-225-5305.

 You can always count on prompt arrival times by technicians with a professional appearance and attitude.
-They’ll provide a thorough home inspection and then recommend a targeted treatment plan, explaining plan specifics—and then they’ll provide unrivaled, respectful customer service from start to finish with a 100% satisfaction guarantee.
+They’ll provide a thorough home inspection and then recommend a targeted treatment plan, explaining plan specifics—and then they’ll provide unrivaled, respectful customer service from start to finish.